rochacbruno/DURC/README.md

 - Readable by non programmers
 - Writable by non programers
 - Declarative
+- Abstracted
 - Strict (can be validated)
-- Effortless environment
+- Effortless environment (ansible-runner container image)

 #### CONS

-- Verbose - 60 lines of YAML
+- Verbose - 50 lines of YAML (but actually the same as our Python example below)

 ------